 In the majority of cases there is a severe inversion sprain along with a resulting dorsiflexion of the foot (the ankle turns inward and at the same time the foot is jerked upwards).
 Usually the top or dome is affected and thus we end up with a fracture of the dome.
 The incidence of this type of fracture in ankle sprains is estimated to be in the range of 2-6%.
 Since the talar dome is made of cartilage (which is what allows the foot to bend up and down smoothly) if it does not heal properly a small piece of cartilage may actually break off creating a defect in the otherwise smooth pearly nature of cartilage.
 The broken piece of cartilage may then “float” in the ankle joint acting as a foreign body which can be irritating to the joint and cause pain.

-Diagnosis of these fractures can be difficult to make as it is quite often overlooked when a patient complains of ankle pain particularly if the ankle sprain was not considered serious.
+Diagnosis of talar dome fractures can be difficult to make as it is quite often overlooked when a patient complains of ankle pain particularly if the ankle sprain was not considered serious.

 An xray would be the first diagnostic test performed and often it is a good idea to take the same views of the other ankle for comparison purposes.
 If an xray proves to be uneventful and your doctor suspects a talar dome fracture, an MRI or CT scan may have to be performed for a more definitive view of the talus.